-Image Caption: Typical early-day Forest Ranger in the southwest, Jim H. Sizer (shown here in 1910), who served as Ranger and Assistant Supervisor from 1909 to 1943 on the Apache and Tonto national forests.
+Image Caption: Typical early forest ranger in the Southwest, Jim H. Sizer (seen here in 1910), who served as ranger and assistant supervisor from 1909 to 1943 on the Apache and Tonto national forests.
 Forest History Society photo.

 - The student will understand how the Progressive Movement addressed the impact of industrial capitalism on trees and forests.

 (Standard 1: Era 7, The Emergence of Modern America)

 - Describe the role of institutions in furthering both continuity and change.